Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

+AD.
 I’m a big fan of using my slow cooker, and of having a big variety of dinners in our meal planning repertoire.
 From time to time we like to mix it up, with some easier dinners, that are delicious and yet don’t take long to cook.
 For nights like this, we love a sausage based dinner.
 Sausage and mash, toad in the hole, sausage cassoulet, sausage, chips & beans – the list goes on!
 Recently I was invited to London, by Richmond, to find out more about their new Richmond chicken sausages – which have 20% less calories and 30% less fat but still taste good!
+Scroll down to find out how many syns are in Richmond chicken sausages.

 When I arrived at lunch with Richmond I was greeted by Angellica Bell, who is absolutely lovely!
 We were able to watch a demonstration of three separate recipes; toad in the hole, sausage & mash and sausages & chips but all with a twist.
 The toad in the hole had lots of lovely herbs in it.
 The sausage & mash was served with beautiful rich gravies and the sausages & chips were actually sausages and parmesan wedges which were absolutely delicious.